f3d-app/f3d/.github/ISSUE_TEMPLATE/new_release.md

 Android testing protocol:

-- Uninstall any F3D app
+- Uninstall any existing F3D app
 - Download and install APK of your architecture (`arm64-v8a` most likely)
 - Open a supported file from a different app, select F3D and make sure you can interact with it
 - Touch the big `+` button, browse to a supported file and open it.
 Make sure you can interact with it